 |Dice tries on a chair|

 Dice in the end is a MAN.
-Strutting through Vegas like he's king of the forest; he's what made the hottentots so hot, even if now, eh, they've been hotter.
-It doesn't matter if the man he is or is playing is "Dice" or not.
-Courage.
-He knows everyone by name, from parking attendants to waiters to casino owners, treats them all with first name respect and vice versa.
-Courage.
-Sure he leans on his past glory like a crutch, but as he says many times, he was once packing stadiums for tens of thousands at a crack, but is he bitter and kvetching about not being at that level anymore?
+Strutting through Vegas like he's king of the forest (he's what made the hottentots so hot, even if now, eh, they've been hotter).
+It doesn't matter if the man he is or is playing is "Dice" or not --courage.
+He knows everyone by name, from parking attendants to waiters to casino owners, treats them all with first name respect and vice versa --courage.
+Sure he leans on his past glory like a crutch, but, as he says many times, he was once packing stadiums for tens of thousands at a crack and now nothing.
+But is he bitter and kvetching about not being at that level anymore?
 Not really.
-The women are safe from him, he's got a lady and his eye doesn't wander.
+Other women are safe from him, he's got a lady and his eye doesn't wander.
 The dudes around him are cool until proven clingy or shady (rather than vice versa).
 His local legend status is enough for him.
 Dice is content.

 Meanwhile Tin Man Maron is still trying to feed his squeaky wheel ego through that teensy oil can beak, out in the Hungry Ghost "I me Mine I me mine I me mine" L.A.
 The Woodsman forgot to carve him a heart.
 That hollow-chested Maron would be considered the liberal cool one and lionhearted Dice the intolerant bully instead of the opposite is endemic of the shallowness of America's post-PC masculinity.
-And I should know, since I was one of them.
+And I should know.

 What's Dice got that Maron ain't got?